Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Estimation and identification

 To clarify the commitments one makes by subscribing to the linear ignorability assumption, we illustrate how it might be violated.
-Consider the decomposition of $Y$ as $\phi(X)^\top\beta + Z + \nu$ in which $\nu$ is random noise, i.e. independent of $\{X,Z,R\}$. $Z$ is unobserved and, without loss of generality, orthogonal to $\phi(X)$ because it could equivalently be replaced by the residual from projecting $Z$ onto $\phi(X)$.
+Consider the decomposition of $Y$ as $\phi(X)^\top\beta + (Z + \nu)$.
+The $\epsilon$ invoked in Assumption~\ref{assumption.linearign} is composed here of $Z+\nu$.
+Here, $\nu$ is entirely exogenous random noise; $Z$ is unobserved and, without loss of generality, orthogonal to $\phi(X)$ because it could equivalently be replaced by the residual from projecting $Z$ onto $\phi(X)$.
 Whether linear ignorability holds is determined by $Z$'s role in the selection process.
-If $Z$ has variance zero or is random noise (independent of all other variables), then $\epsilon = Z+\nu$ will be independent of $R$, satisfying Assumption~\ref{assumption.linearign}.
-By contrast, if $Z$ is associated with $R$, then excepting knife-edge cases, $\epsilon = Z+\nu$ is also associated with $R$, violating Assumption~\ref{assumption.linearign}.
+If $Z$ was purely exogenous random noise (like $\nu$) then $\epsilon = Z+\nu$ will be independent of $\eta$ in the equation for $R$, satisfying Assumption~\ref{assumption.linearign}.
+By contrast, if this $Z$ is associated with $R$ (and thus $\eta$, since it is independent of $X$), then $Z$ would cause a violation of Assumption~\ref{assumption.linearign}.

-More specifically, Appendix~\ref{app:proofs} shows that the bias due to any $Z$ is given by $\E[wZ\mid R=1] - \E[Z]$, i.e. \textit{the difference between the weighted average of $Z$ in the respondent sample and the average of $Z$ in the target population.}\footnote{Appendix~\ref{app:proofs} describes the difference when the sample is drawn (non-randomly) from the super-population without being a subset of the target population.
-This does not change the bias expression; only the finite sample performance and the scaling defined into the weights.} If $Z$ is associated with $R$, then this bias is non-zero.
-However if $Z$ is independent of $R$ (and $\eta$) then (i) $\E[wZ|R=1]=\E[Z|R=1]$ because the weights are a function of $X$ and $R$, they will be independent of $Z$, leaving $\E[Z|R=1]=\E[Z]$.
-Hence the bias of the mean calibration estimator for $\mu$ will be zero.